yangeorget/nucs/README.md

 NUMBA_CACHE_DIR=.numba/cache PYTHONPATH=. pytest tests/
 ```

+Have a look at the NUCS tests, they include models for common constraint satisfaction problems.

 #### Run some other examples
+Some of the examples come with a CLI and can be run without Pytest.

 Let's find all solutions to the [12-queens problem](https://www.csplib.org/Problems/prob054/):
 ```bash
 NUMBA_CACHE_DIR=.numba/cache PYTHONPATH=. python3 tests/examples/test_queens.py -n 12